#475 - Super Aquatic Games

 The battle system is also amongst the worst I have ever experienced.
 Think Dragon Quest, but somehow simpler, and more repetitive.
 And less tightly balanced.
 And I say that as someone who not only adores DQ games, but has played through a number of the classic titles in recent years.
 I'd even go so far as to say that every single little thing about it was designed to annoy the player.
 From the way you input your commands, to the way you select your targets, it's just all so bad.
 Game design programs should offer a class that goes over all of the things not to do when making a video game.
 Maybe they already do.
 And in it they can use Paladin's Quest to illustrate the incorrect way to do a turn-based battle system.

 Umm, yeah I guess it gets this one right.
 Or at least there were a minimal number of party wipes and level grinds that happened during my playthrough.
 So... let's just give the game a break and say it gets a passing grade here.
 Really I'm just trying to expedite this review so I can stop thinking about PQ.

-Plus, at least I could force myself to finish it, unlike King Arthur and the Knights of-OH MY GOD I need to stop bringing that game up and giving myself PTSD.
+Plus, at least I could force myself to finish it, unlike King Arthur and the Knights of Justice, a game I really need to stop bringing up because the memories are giving me PTSD.
 But anyway, here PQ sits, smack dab in the middle of Mediocres-ville, bringing up the rear for its contemporaries, and it's all downhill from here.
 Or is that uphill?
 Are those both bad?
 I mean to say the games get better, dammit.